 Media, Hosts/MC's, Music

 Dylan has hosted many launches, corporate functions and awards events.
-The rare experience of hosting an abundance of television shows combined with his professionalism, elite talent and ‘wow’ factor allows him to deliver at the highest level.
+The rare experience of hosting an abundance of television shows, including hundreds of hours of live TV, combined with his professionalism and elite talent allows him to deliver at the highest level.

 "Dylan was very well prepared and spoke excellently with the crowd sitting on the edge of their seat.
 He knew his argument and put it forward with hilarity."